weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (22 of 26)

-Returns an [`OffsetTimeAssertions`](../OffsetTimeAssertions.md) object that can be used to assert an OffsetTime.
+Returns an [`OffsetTimeAssertions`](../OffsetTimeAssertions.md) object that can be used to assert a OffsetTime.

 ```csharp
 public static OffsetTimeAssertions Should(this OffsetTime offsetTime)